HSBC Building (Hong Kong)

 HSBC Main Building is a headquarters building of The Hongkong and Shanghai Banking Corporation, which is today a wholly owned subsidiary of London-based HSBC Holdings.
 It is located on the southern side of Statue Square near the location of the old City Hall, Hong Kong (built in 1869, demolished in 1933).
-The previous HSBC building was built in 1935 and pulled down to make way for the current building.
+The previous HSBC building was built in 1935 and demolished to make way for the current building.
 The address remains as 1 Queen's Road Central (the north facing side of the building was served by Des Voeux Road Central, which was the seashore, making Queen's Road the main entrance, in contrast to the current primary access coming from Des Voeux Road).

 History

 First building

 The first HSBC (then known as the Hong Kong and Shanghai Banking Company Limited) building was Wardley House, used as an HSBC office between 1865 and 1882 on the present site.
 In 1864 the lease cost HKD 500 a month.
 After raising a capital of HKD 5 million, the bank opened its doors in 1865.